Making your life simpler through meal planning

 Save time shopping

 When you have a plan, you can create a comprehensive shopping list that will cover your needs for the whole week.
 Think of the time you can save if you can go shopping only once a week!
 You can save even more time if you have access to a market with home delivery or curb side pick up.
 Then you can order your shopping list online and have it delivered or swoop through the parking lot and just pick it up.
+Read more about how to make a time-saving grocery list.

 When you plan ahead, you can create a weekly menu that covers a wide variety of food groups, includes lots of vegetables and is home cooked.
 A plan can help you avoid the last minute “let’s get take-out or fast food because I just can’t deal with it!”, which is good news for your health because home cooked food is almost always healthier than food prepared outside the home.